Attila Aşkar: Life

-Attila Aşkar was born on September 4, 1943 in Bolvadin, Afyonkarahisar Province-Turkey.
+Attila Aşkar was born on September 4, 1943 in Afyonkarahisar, Turkey.
 He is the son of Kemal and Nüzhet Aşkar, and was married to Elsie Vance, the daughter of former Secretary of State Cyrus R. Vance on August 30, 1998.

 Education

 Aşkar graduated from St. Joseph High School in Istanbul, Turkey in 1961.
-He received his Diplom in Civil Engineering from the Technical University of Istanbul in 1966, and his PhD in Program in applied and computational mathematics founded by A. Cemal Eringen under the supervision of Ahmet Çakmak at Princeton University in the United States in 1969.
+He received his B.Sc. in Civil Engineering from the Technical University of Istanbul in 1966, and his Ph.D. in applied and computational mathematics founded by A. Cemal Eringen under the supervision of Ahmet Çakmak at Princeton University in the United States in 1969.

 Academic life

 He was the head in the department of Mathematics at Boğaziçi University, Istanbul, Turkey.
-After losing the Boğaziçi University Rector (president) elections in Boğaziçi University he moved to Koç University's "İstinye Campus" in İstanbul as a professor of Mathematics and the Dean of the College of Arts and Sciences.
-Professor Aşkar then was appointed as the president and provost (rector) of the Koç University.
+After losing the Boğaziçi University rectorship elections in Boğaziçi University, he moved to Koç University's İstinye Campus in Istanbul as a professor of Mathematics and the Dean of the College of Arts and Sciences.
+Professor Aşkar then was appointed as the president and rector of the Koç University.